jenskoch-tech/CH-Stallikon/README.md

 </div>

 ## Projects
-- Python: creating an alogorithm as part of Google's CyberSecurity Profressional Certificate
+- Python: creating an algorithm as part of Google's CyberSecurity Profressional Certificate
 - Python: creating a web scraper
+- Building a home lab: converted and upgraded (SSD/ Memory) and old laptop to run Linux Ubuntu with a VM running Linux Kali
 - SOC Automation Project